gofynd/fdk-client-swift/documentation/application/PAYMENT.md

-Lists the payment mode options and their routing details.
+Use this API to get all valid payment options for doing a payment.

 *Returned Response:*